The 4th Annual TEDxChilliwack was held on Saturday, April 13, 2019 at G. W. Graham Theatre

 Ending Homelessness Starts with Inclusion

-Fatima Zaidi explores the devastating affects of short-sighted policies through impactful storytelling, and demonstrates how the current system is designed to eliminate the "homeless" instead of "homelessness".
-Zaidi demonstrates how eliminating homelessness requires creating a shift in our mindset and understanding poverty.
-Drawing upon her thesis on homelessness and public policy, experience in policy and program development and passion for working with various marginalized populations, Zaidi talks about what it takes to shift from reactive to proactive policy work that comes from a place of compassion instead of fear and the importance of momentum in addressing the current homelessness crisis.
+The rising cost of housing and the rising number of people experiencing extreme levels of poverty, including homelessness, has put us in a state of crisis.
+Fatima Zaidi explores the impact of short-sighted policies and brings to light how the current system is designed to eliminate the “homeless” instead of “homelessness”.
+Zaidi demonstrates how eliminating homelessness requires creating a shift in our mindset and our understanding of poverty.
+Drawing upon her honours thesis on homelessness and public policy, experience in policy and program development and passion for working with marginalized members of our community, Zaidi talks about what it really takes to end homelessness.

 Damien is an international award-winning Canadian magician and actor who has performed around the world from North America to The Great Wall of China!
 He has had the privilege of being the opening act for the well-known Canadian children’s entertainer Fred Penner.
 Damien has performed as the featured act to sold out clubs and theatres, in festivals, on film and television, and even in ballet productions!
 He specializes in Grand Illusion, Close Up Magic and Comedy Magic.
 He has taught magic and acting to theatre groups, schools, communities, clubs and private individuals.
 Learn more.